U.N. chief to world leaders: 'Inequality starts at the top'

-NEW YORK, July 18 (Reuters) - U.N.
+NEW YORK (Reuters) - U.N.
 Secretary-General Antonio Guterres on Saturday accused world powers of ignoring inequality in global institutions, but said the coronavirus pandemic has created a “generational opportunity” to build a more equal, sustainable world.

 Delivering the annual lecture for the Nelson Mandela Foundation via internet, Guterres pushed for a so-called New Global Deal to ensure power, wealth and opportunity are shared more broadly and fairly at the international level.